Join a Band

-If you have the time, being a part of a university brass band doesn’t prevent you from also being a part of a local band- in fact many bands form close links with local bands, so you may be able to join a local band with people you know from uni band.
-Additionally, university bands don’t compete in the areas, and so don’t register their players for competitions, you will still be able to register and compete with a local band (or stay registered at home).
+If you have the time, being a part of a university brass band doesn’t prevent you from also being a part of a local band.
+In fact many bands form close links with local bands, so you may be able to join a local band with people you know from uni band.
+Since university bands don’t register their players for competitions, you will still be able to register and compete with a local band (or stay registered at home).

 How do I join?

-Your university will have a freshers fair in the first few week of term.
+Generally, universities will have a freshers fair in the first few weeks of term.
 As well as being an opportunity to pick up loads of free things, this is where you get the opportunity to meet representatives of all your clubs and societies, including your brass band.
 Most bands will then hold a taster rehearsal which you can attend and get involved!
 Some bands might not attend their freshers fairs, but you will be able to find details of their taster rehearsals on their website or facebook - you can find links to these on our list of university bands.

 Join a nearby university’s brass band

-Speak to your SU about setting up a brass band society.
-Most students unions will help you in setting up new societies, and should assist you from the universities perspective.
-They may be able to offer you some financial support, help you to recruit members, finding rehearsal spaces, as well as some of the other aspects that can let you focus on the banding!
+Speak to your Students' Union (SU) about setting up a brass band society.
+Most SUs are supportive and can assist you from the university's perspective.
+They may provide financial support, help with member recruitment, finding rehearsal spaces, and other administrative tasks, allowing you to focus on the music.

 Don't be afraid to start small.
-Whilst your end goal may be a fully fledged brass band, its better to get the band off the ground as a small group such as a quintet or ten-piece and grow from there.
-UniBrass contest rules do not limit bands on their size, so even a small ensemble would be welcome to compete!
+Begin as a small group, such as a quintet or ten-piece, and grow from there.
+UniBrass contest rules do not limit bands based on size, so even a small ensemble is welcome to compete!